 Evacuation plans and procedures should reflect the available assets and capabilities of your own organization.
 Expert knowledge of your area is key to creating the best evacuation, traffic control and rerouting, and railroad stoppage plans in order to limit public exposure and minimize accidental ignition.

 MPL does not have dedicated fire response personnel and must rely on the capabilities of local responders.
 Petroleum and natural gas emergencies present unique challenges for response personnel, so proper training is crucial.
-Contact your state fire marshall for pipeline emergency training.
-The U.S. Department of Transportation Emergency Response Guidebook provides information on potential hazards, public safety and emergency response.

 Marathon Pipe Line LLC